thoth-station/solver-errors-reporter/README.md

 ### Thoth Solver Error Data
 If the installation of a package was not succesfull there will be information stored for each package error;
-#### Solver Error data from solver reports consists of follwoing information:
+#### Solver Error data from solver reports consists of following information:
 - **command**,command used to install the package;
 - **message**,error log;
 - **return_code**,